keptn-contrib/servicenow-service/usecase/README.md

 ## Configuration change at runtime

 1. Open another terminal to make sure the load generation is still running and again, navigate to the servicenow-service/usecase folder.
 1. The `DT_API_TOKEN` and the `DT_TENANT` need to be stored in an environment variable.
-Therefore, copy and paste the following command to make sure that DT_TENANT stores a url that follows the pattern `{your-domain}/e/{your-environment-id}` for a managed Dynatrace tenant or `{your-environment-id}.live.dynatrace.com` for a SaaS tenant.
+Therefore, copy and paste the following commands to make sure that DT_TENANT stores a url that follows the pattern `{your-domain}/e/{your-environment-id}` for a managed Dynatrace tenant or `{your-environment-id}.live.dynatrace.com` for a SaaS tenant.

 ```
 export DT_TENANT=$(kubectl get secret dynatrace -n keptn -o=jsonpath='{.data.DT_TENANT}' | base64 --decode)